se-edu/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User enters command to change save location, along with the new file path
-2. ToDoList updates the save location to the given path Use case ends.
+2. ezDo updates the save location to the given path Use case ends.

 **Extensions**

 1a.
 The folder does not exist

-> 1a1.
-ToDoList shows an error message and prompts the user to choose another path Use case resumes at step 1
+> 1a1. ezDo shows an error message and prompts the user to choose another path Use case resumes at step 1

 1b.
 The user enters an invalid command

-> 1b1.
-ToDoList shows an error message and prompts the user to try again Use case resumes at step 1
+> 1b1. ezDo shows an error message and prompts the user to try again Use case resumes at step 1

 ## Appendix C : Non Functional Requirements